end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 ## tone() to RTTTL

 Copy & paste a valid song in arduino code (`tone()` and `delay()`&nbsp;function calls)&nbsp;in the Command Input section.
-Press the tone() 2 RTTTL&nbsp;button to encode the melody into RTTTL.
+Press the tone() 2 RTTTL button to encode the melody into RTTTL.

 For example, the following arduino code: